blumelume/Python-UniversalShell/README.md

-#Python shell by Maximilian Rudolph
+# Python shell by Maximilian Rudolph

 General Information
 -> inp => an array mimicking the users input.
 It is the result of the input parsing.
-The first index of the array (inp[0]) is a command object (instance of command).
+The first index of the array (`inp[0]`) is a command object (instance of command class).
 The rest of the arrays indices are the arguments / attributes the user entered.

 Initial setup
--> In the file you use the shell in, you need a couple of things in order for the shell to work properly.
+-> In the file you use the shell in, you need a couple of things in order for everything to work properly.
    First of all you need to import the shell like you would import a library.
-   Simply write 'Import' at the top of your file and then the path to the main file (e.a.: Import ~/Desktop/pythonShell/main).
+   Simply write 'Import' at the top of your file and then the path to the main file (e.a.: `Import ~/Desktop/pythonShell/main`).
    If you want to add commands, you need a function to load them.
 See more on that in the 'loading new commands' section.
-   To start the shell you need to call the main.mainLoad() function.
+   To start the shell you need to call the `main.mainLoad()` function.

 Config.py
 -> In the config file you can configure the behaviour of the shell.